Energy Is Your Most Valuable Resource

 Tracking can be as easy as writing down your thoughts on Post-It Notes.
 Then, at the end of the day, ask yourself “How did I do?”
 And plan for a stronger future by filling out, “Tomorrow I will _____________.”
 Learn more about intention setting here.

-Also, give yourself grace during this time.
-You’re going to feel triggered and drained.
-The good news is, you can move out of that state more quickly with an Energy Growth and Recovery plan.
+Also, give yourself grace when you feel triggered and drained.
+The good news is, you can move out of that state quickly with an Energy Growth and Recovery plan.

 Energy Growth and Recovery Plan